LESSON No. 3

 III.
 Primary and secondary skin lesions

-Pathological phenomena on the skin lead to the formation of changes, which are most often expressed in the occurrence of skin rashes or morphological elements.
+Pathological phenomena on the skin lead to the formation of changes, which are most often expressed in the occurrence skin rashes or morphological elements.

 There are primary and secondary morphological elements.